-The schools outreach project now has momentum and we are getting known in and around Oxfordshire.
-We are very keen to extend the programme across the UK and would love to hear from others who might be interested in getting involved.
-We would be happy to give support and training, and would also share our various slide-sets and resources.
-Equally, we would be delighted to hear from anyone who has undertaken similar teaching to learn about your experiences.
+The outreach project now has momentum and we have become known in and around Oxfordshire.
+During the pandemic, we began delivering sessions online - and have continued to do so.
+This has enabled us to reach pupils across the UK.
+We would be delighted to hear from anyone who has undertaken similar teaching to learn about your experiences.

-Below, you can view a recording version of a talk we deliver in schools.
+Below, you can view a recorded version of a talk we deliver in schools.

 - What is Evidence-Based Medicine and why is it important when making decisions about our health?

 - How can we find out if a treatment is effective and safe?

 - Why is it important to look behind the headlines?

 We explore these questions, and more, in the video below.
 The content is aimed at sixth-form students hoping to study medicine at university.
 It will also be of interest more generally to those interested in learning about evidence and how to critically question health information and advice.

 References and further reading

 - Useful evidence-based links and further reading

 - Answers to questions about the common cold (featured in the video at 10 minutes 59 seconds)